John André: Legacy

 On the day of his capture, James Rivington published André's poem "The Cow Chace" in his gazette in New York.
 In the poem, André muses on the American defeat at the Battle of Bull's Ferry.
 Nathan Strickland, André's executioner, who was detained at the Continental Army camp in Tappan during André's trial due to being a Loyalist, was granted freedom for accepting the duty of hangman and returned to his home in the Ramapo Valley or Smith's Cove; nothing further of him is known.
 Joshua Smith, whose connections to André were discovered, was also brought to trial at the Reformed Church of Tappan.
 The trial lasted four weeks and ended in Smith being acquitted due to a lack of evidence.
 The Colquhon brothers, as well as a Continental Army major named Keirs, under whose supervision the boat was obtained, were exonerated from all suspicion.

 After news of André's execution reached Great Britain, there was an outburst of anti-Americanism and American painter John Trumbull was arrested for treason, since he was known to be a former Continental Army officer of a similar rank to André.
 He was released after seven months of imprisonment.
 A pension was awarded by the British to André's mother and three sisters not long after his death; and his brother William André was made a baronet in his honor in 1781 (see André baronets).
-In 1804 a memorial plaque by Charles Regnart was erected in the Grosvenor Chapel in London, to John's memory.
+In 1804 a memorial plaque by Charles Regnart was erected in the Grosvenor Chapel in London, to André's memory.
 In 1821, at the behest of the Duke of York, his remains, which had been buried under the gallows, were removed to England and placed among kings and poets at Westminster Abbey, in the nave, under a marble monument depicting Britannia alongside a British lion mourning André's death.
 In 1879 a monument was unveiled on the place of his execution at Tappan.